 'Too happy.'
 Dylis rubbed a hand against her right temple.
 Everything ached, but her head was the worst.

 Thais' eyes widened, as if in realization.
-'You didn’t see him, did you?'
+'You did not see him, did you?'

 'Who?'
 Dylis signed, her gestures exaggerated with frustration.

 'Nikon!'
 The grin that split Thais' face looked to be part relief and part victory waiting to happen.
 'He untied me and sent these lovely creatures to help us.
 Or did you think I had magic enough left to guide a family of whales?'

 'Nikon?'
 Dylis curled in on herself, bracing for the humiliating memory of their capture.
 'You do recall what he did to us the last time we saw him?'

 'I am sure he had his reasons,' Thais signed.
 'I am not about to reject his help when it can get us the bracelets.
 He still had enough strength left to send the whales to us and if you can not hear anymore it must mean your Field Marshal has been dealt with.'

 As if this was a signal of some sort, the whales began to turn and swim back the way they'd come, Thais and Dylis kept securely on their backs.
 It took them less than a minute to swim around the edge of the island.

 The ship was still afloat.
 The sails of the smallest mast had come undone, fluttering in the wind, and there looked to be little to no activity on deck.